 Instagram: West Haven City

-The following are updates effective May 1st for West Haven City:
+Following are updates effective July 1st for West Haven City:

 Mayor Sharon Bolos